LeeHounshell/BatBot/README.md

 ## example voice command and response:

 Here the command 'What is your IP address?' was spoken.
-The recognized spoken text appears under the joystick and above the logs section, in white bold text.
-That text also acts as a 'repeat' button for the last voice command.
-Results also display in Popup windows.
+The recognized spoken text appears under the joystick and above the logs section, in white bold text, and in a popup window.
+This eliminates need for a LCD display on the robot.
+Translated text also acts as a 'repeat' button for the command.

 ![screen](../master/screens/BatBot_voice_command.jpg)
 ![screen](../master/screens/BatBot_IP_address.jpg)